workBy HowDoIUseAI Team

 Think of Agent Skills like giving ChatGPT a specialized toolkit.
 Instead of explaining your entire workflow every single time you chat, you can package up instructions, scripts, and knowledge into reusable "skills" that ChatGPT can pull from automatically.

 It's like having a really smart assistant who remembers exactly how you like things done.
-You know that coworker who just gets your process and can handle stuff without you micromanaging?
+You know that coworker who just gets your process and can handle stuff without micromanaging?
 That's what we're building here.

 The way it works is pretty elegant.
 You create these skills - which are essentially detailed instruction sets - and ChatGPT learns when and how to use them.
 So when you're working on something that matches a skill you've created, it automatically applies that expertise.

-Why this is actually a big deal
+Why are Agent Skills actually a big deal?

-- Reviewing ad copy against your company guidelines
+• Reviewing ad copy against company guidelines

-Instead of typing out your requirements every time, ChatGPT just knows.
+Instead of typing out requirements every time, ChatGPT just knows.
 It's like having a junior marketer who's been working with you for months and understands all your quirks.

-The business opportunity nobody's seeing
+What's the business opportunity nobody's seeing?

 Here's where it gets interesting from an entrepreneurial perspective.
 We're about to see a whole market for specialized AI skills emerge.